• Contact us

 The stripes intentionally blur the lines between science and art and often don’t feature numbers or appear in a graph format to be as simple as possible and to serve as both a warning and conversation starter about climate change.

-Professor Hawkins’ climate stripes have been used across the world to illustrate global warming from being shown on festival stages, to being projected onto famous landmarks and even used in fashion – with a climate stripe scarf once being given to Pope Francis.
+Prof Hawkins’ climate stripes have been used across the world to illustrate global warming from being shown on festival stages, to being projected onto famous landmarks and even used in fashion – with a climate stripe scarf once being given to Pope Francis.

 Hazel said people are also talking about their lived experiences of the impact of climate change locally more.

-She said: “We have just had the driest Spring in 69 years, it’s not something for future generations to solve, it’s happening now.
+She said: “We have just had the driest spring in 69 years.
+It’s not something for future generations to solve, it’s happening now.

 Climate Fresk training.
 Picture: Futureproof Cumbria